 - “Educating Mothers of the Nation: The Project of Revolutionary Education in Yucatán,” in The Women's Revolution in Mexico, 1910-1953.
 Edited by Stephanie Mitchell and Patience A. Schell (Lanham, Maryland: Rowman and Littlefield, 2009);

 - ‘“If Love Enslaves...Love Be Damned!,’ Divorce and Revolutionary State Formation in Yucatán, Mexico,” in Sex in Revolution: Gender, Politics, and Power in Modern Mexico.
 Edited by Jocelyn Olcott, Mary Kay Vaughan, Gabriela Cano (Durham: Duke University Press, 2006).

 Professor Smith has presented papers at conferences in Mexico and the United States, including the Conference on Latin American History (CLAH), the American Historical Association (AHA), the Latin American Studies Association (LASA), the Berkshire Conference on the History of Women, and the Conference of Mexican, United States, and Canadian Historians.
-She also has given various invited lectures, including at Harvard University's David Rockefeller Center for Latin American Studies and Wellesley College.
+She also has given various invited lectures, including at Brigham Young University, St. John's University, Harvard University's David Rockefeller Center for Latin American Studies, Wellesley College, and others.

-Professor Smith currently teaches courses on the History of Mexico, Modern Latin America, the U.S.-Mexico Border, U.S.-Latin American Relations, Latin American Revolutions, Introduction to Historical Thought and graduate courses on Mexico and Latin America.
+Professor Smith currently teaches courses on the History of Mexico, Revolutions and Social Movements in Modern Latin America, the U.S.-Mexico Border, U.S.-Latin American Relations, Latin American Revolutions, Introduction to Historical Thought, and graduate courses on Mexico and Latin America.